asararatnakar/MyUtils/README.md

 **TransactionsCalci.sh**  (This is initial version, more to come)

-This progran is intended to determine number of transactions executed on fabric
+This program is intended to determine number of transactions executed on fabric based on block number provided.
+Please note if -b option is not provided it defaults to block 1.

 use curl command to download this file